Last Updated: June 2, 2021

 It’s no secret that site speed plays a huge role in determining how successful your website and business will be online.
 From traffic to sales, you could be severely limiting your business’ full potential in terms of revenue and performance by overlooking the optimization of your website.
 Walmart found that for every 1 second of improvement time, they got a 2% jump in conversions.
 Now getting that great PageSpeed Score and optimizing isn’t an easy feat in the modern days of the internet, especially with our heavy reliance on data for our decision making.

 Many companies rely on third-party partnerships to track, monitor, and enhance their website’s revenue and performance; they do this by adding pixels to the website.
 Pixels are small dots that can be tracked and provide data back to the website owner.
 However, this can be a double edged sword.
 We’ll explain why by using a client’s website that is half a decade (okay that’s 5 years) old.

 Auditing the website, we found the following marketing tags & pixels:

 And then comes the big one, what if we removed ALL the marketing pixels?
-Well, I don’t think anyone is surprised to see that suddenly the website is an A student.
-The PageSpeed Score increases to a whopping 94% and the Fully Loaded time is just 2.7 seconds.
+Well, I don’t think anyone is surprised to see that the performance score increases to a whopping 86.

 In sum, before you believe these third party applications are helping you get new clients, the industry data says it comes at a cost.
 Cloudflare postulates that this slow loading website case study has a conversion rate of <.06 and that by removing their pixels, they could get that up to almost 2%.
 And remember that statistic at the beginning of the article?
-Well, if Walmart says that their conversion rate increased 2% for every second increase in page load, that means in this case study our test website, at 8.6 seconds would see a 12% increase in conversions.
+Well, if Walmart says that their conversion rate increased 2% for every second increase in page load, that means in this case study our test website, with a Time to Interactive opportunity of 4.5 seconds would see a 6% increase in conversions.
 Can your marketing pixels say the same?